Talking to kids about cancer is scary.

 - Talk to your kids about the importance of giving to others.
 Explain that some kids have parents that are sick, and that together as family you would like to help the feel better by sending them a “note of hope”.

 - Show them some of Bob’s funnier pictures, and tell them about how Bob uses creativity and humor to help others feel better.

 - Prompt them to create a funny or inspiring picture of where Bob might go next.

 - Download the Ballerina Bob stencil or order stickers (100% of the net proceeds go to our Foundation!).

 - Have fun and promote family “giving time” by creating an image yourself!
 Lead by example!

 Not a Gifted Cartoonist?
 Use Google!

 If your kid is anything like mine, they will want the drawing to be “perfect”.
 I used Google to search for “Coloring Pages for Kids, Italy” and used the printed coloring pages as his canvas.
 He absolutely loved it and immediately wanted to do more!
-Without prompt, he asked if he could do one every day in October.
+Without a prompt, he asked if he could do one every day in October.
 I am going to dare my nieces and nephews to do the same and make it an entire family event – and a great way to get parents to donate to my personal fundraiser for the project.

 Marcela Shine is Founder of Avanzar Ventures, Business Manager of The Tutu Project and an advisor to the Carey Foundation.
 Her company, Avanzar Ventures, has been supporting the project by providing operational, social media and technical implementation strategy since the inception of the project.

 What an extraordinary and inspiring way to involve kids in the effort to improve the quality of life of breast cancer patients.
 What a valuable lesson it instills in kids – that helping others feel better is a great thing to do!
 I don’t have children myself, but I will certainly share this with my nieces and nephew.
 Love this!